 It’s worth noting that some freedivers who don’t wear weight will still wear a belt to help seal the two halves of their suit in order to prevent flushing.

-Freedivers usually need to wear an exposure suit to protect them against the elements.
+Freedivers usually need to wear an exposure suit to protect themselves against the elements.
 This usually means a wetsuit as the primary focus is normally keeping the diver warm.
 However, in very warm water, freedivers often wear neutrally buoyant suits to protect them from the sun, jellyfish, or other hazards.
 Thin and tight suits are also often used in the pool to aid slick movement through the water.
 Suits can also be used in the pool to aid hydrodynamics and streamlining through the water.
 Finishes can be almost any color and stitching as well as camouflage.
 If you are new to freediving but have a wetsuit for surfing or a semi-dry suit for Scuba diving then these too can be used as you start your freediving journey.
 Here we will look at different kinds of suits that freedivers usually wear.

 - Materials – Wetsuits are normally made from different qualities, grades, and thicknesses of neoprene.
 The thickness entirely depends on where you are diving and how cold you get.
 It is important to choose the thinnest neoprene that still keeps you warm, as it is easier to breathe in a thinner suit and you will need less weight.

 - Linings – Freediving suits can be made from uncoated or ‘open cell’ neoprene, closed-cell ‘smoothskin’, or covered in nylon.
 Open cell and smooth skin suits are vulnerable to tearing but keep you warmer in the water.
 There are many options for suits, including an option where a layer of nylon is sandwiched in between open cell and smooth skin for more durability.
-In deciding what is best for you it is important to consider the environment you will be diving in before deciding on color or other fashion.
+In deciding what is best for you it is important to consider the environment you will be diving in before deciding on the color or other fashion.
 If you are doing a lot of spearfishing, recreational diving, teaching, or are clumsy, then a durable nylon exterior for your suit is best.